Category Archives: Certified translation

 • An Australian driving record or traffic history

-First you will need an Australian driving record or traffic history, which is normally only available to the driver themselves.
-It can be ordered on-line but must be sent to an Australian address usually the last one on record.
+In addition to your national driver’s licence (an international licence is not sufficient) you will need an Australian driving record or traffic history (licence details) less than 6 months old, which is normally only available to the driver themselves.
+It can be ordered on-line but in some States, it must be sent to an Australian address, usually the last one on record.
 If you haven’t already done so, you’ll need to officially change your address to an address in Australia where the record can be sent.
 The system is different for each state.
+If you have a choice between an on-line version and a printed version, you can choose the on-line version.
 All the relevant links are given at the end of this post.
+The traffic history (licence details) is called “Droits à conduire” in French and must prove that your licence is currently valid.
+It must also give the date on which your licence was first issued.
+A record of traffic infringements is not enough.
+If you have held more than one Australian licence, it’s the last one that is needed unless the current record does not indicate the date of first issue.
+Then you will need a record from the corresponding State.

 Translation into French